tsyizlin/HackathonSubmissionCandidate/README.md

 The starting example app:
 A "confession board" and a "wisdom board", demonstrating anonymous messaging board using Waku messaging and persisting (semi ephemerally) to the Waku store

-I was successfully able to 1-shot these sample apps using my app generator:
+I was successfully able to 1-shot create apps using my app generator.
+Here are the apps I built without writing any code and just using the App Generator i made:

-(1) Adding password encryption to the confession board This app modifies the sample app to add password encryption so all messages are shown as encrypted, but the user can decrypt messages using a password.
+# (1) Adding password encryption to the confession board
+This app modifies the sample app to add password encryption so all messages are shown as encrypted, but the user can decrypt messages using a password.

 This cost $0.68 to create.